camunda-community-hub/camunda-8-connector-officetopdf/src/test/resources/README.md

 To test it:
-1/ deploy the officeToPdf.bpm process
+1/ deploy the officeToPdf.bpmn process
 2/ Deploy the connector on a runtime
 3/ Create a process instance